Tuck · Comparisons · Tuck vs Baby Monitor 3G

 What does Tuck do that Baby Monitor 3G doesn't?

-AI lullabies in a cloned family voice.
+A curated lullaby library.
 AI scene captions describing what's in the crib.
 Written morning sleep diary.
 Cry classifier (not just noise threshold).
 Bluetooth offline fallback.
-The cost: $7.99/month for those features.
+Free family viewer access for grandparents and nannies.
+The cost: $14.99/month (after a 14-day trial) for those features.
 Baby Monitor 3G's $5.99 lifetime price is unbeatable if you don't need any of that.

 Verdict

 Baby Monitor 3G is the right buy if you want the most committed anti-subscription baby monitor app on the App Store, broad Apple ecosystem support today, and don't need AI features. $5.99 one-time is the cheapest legitimate baby monitor pricing in the category, and TappyTaps has been honoring the model for years.
-Tuck makes a different bet: free for the basics, paid for the AI layer that actually does something at 3 AM.
-If you'd never use AI lullabies or voice cloning, Baby Monitor 3G is honestly hard to argue against on cost.
+Tuck makes a different bet: one paid plan with the AI layer included, that actually does something at 3 AM.
+If you'd never use curated lullabies or scene captions, Baby Monitor 3G is honestly hard to argue against on cost.
 If those features matter — or if you ever monitor in airplane mode — Tuck's the better fit.

 Get Tuck early access →